hl-valdemar/honeylang/README.md

         second: T,
     }
 }
 IntPair :: make_pair!(i32)
 FloatPair :: make_pair!(f32)
 ```

 ### Function Inlining

 Inlining is a runtime concern distinct from comptime.
-When a function is
-inlined, its body is copied to each call site instead of performing a
+When a function is inlined, its body is copied to each call site instead of performing a jump-and-return.
-jump-and-return.

-**`inline`** - Force inline.
+`inline`: Force inline.
 Compiler errors if inlining is impossible:

 ```honey
 add :: inline func(a: i32, b: i32) i32 {